Skip to content

 • Ranking cross-checked

-eHarmony is the most committed-by-design product we test.
-The questionnaire is the deepest in the category, the audience self-selects for long-term relationships, and the rest of the product is built around that filter rather than retrofitted onto a swipe layer.
-The trade-off is real: this is the slowest onboarding flow we've sat through, and the free tier is essentially a preview.
+eHarmony asks you to spend the better part of an hour answering questions before it shows you a single person.
+That isn't a flaw to work around — it's the entire product.
+The questionnaire is the deepest in the category, the crowd has self-selected for long-term relationships by the time they finish it, and everything else is built around that filter rather than bolted onto a swipe layer.
+The cost is patience: this is the slowest sign-up we've sat through, and the free tier is barely a preview.

 Who it's for

-eHarmony fits adults who have already decided they want a long-term relationship and are willing to spend the better part of an hour on a personality questionnaire before they see a single match.
-If that sentence sounds like friction rather than reassurance, this is the wrong product — Match gives you a wider mainstream pool with less upfront work, and OkCupid lets you browse for free.
+This fits people who've already decided they want something serious and don't mind a forty-plus-minute personality test before the first match.
+If that reads as friction rather than reassurance, look elsewhere — Match hands you a wider mainstream pool for less upfront work, and OkCupid lets you browse and message for free.

-The questionnaire is the headline.
-It is longer and more pointed than EliteSingles', and the matches it surfaces in our testing read as more commitment-minded by default.
-We saw fewer profiles that felt mis-targeted than on any other paid product in our coverage — when the questionnaire flags incompatibility, the suggestion feed reflects that rather than padding it out for engagement.
+The questionnaire is the real differentiator.
+It's the longest and most pointed in the category, and the matches it produced in our testing read as more commitment-minded by default — we saw fewer mis-targeted profiles than on any other paid product we run.
+When it flags incompatibility, the suggestion feed reflects that instead of padding itself out for engagement.
+The prompts push longer answers, and the verification, reporting and account-recovery flows feel like a long-running paid product should, which shows up in audience quality more than in any feature list.

-eHarmony charges a tiered subscription scaled by term length, in the upper range for paid serious-dating products.
-Promotions appear seasonally and the longer plans are where the value lives.
-As with EliteSingles, treat the one-month plan as a test and only commit to the longer terms if the questionnaire surfaces matches you would not have found yourself.
+eHarmony runs a tiered subscription scaled by term length, in the upper range for paid serious-dating.
+Promotions come and go seasonally, and the longer plans are where the value sits.
+Treat the one-month plan as a test, and only commit to the longer terms if the questionnaire turns up matches you wouldn't have found yourself.

-If you want the deepest commitment-minded questionnaire we cover and you're patient with onboarding, eHarmony is the strongest fit in this list.
-If you want broader reach without sitting a personality test, Match is the more flexible mainstream paid pool.
-If you want free messaging at all, look at OkCupid instead — eHarmony will frustrate you, and the price will not justify the friction.
+If you want the deepest commitment-minded questionnaire on this list and you're patient with onboarding, eHarmony is the strongest fit.
+If you want reach without sitting an exam, Match is the more flexible paid pool.
+And if free messaging matters at all, go to OkCupid instead — eHarmony will frustrate you, and the price won't justify the friction.

 Strengths & weaknesses